-- 2. Lock platform in fully raised position as described previously, and in your windrower Operator's Manual. - 3.
-Uncouple all hydraulic hoses connecting swather to the windrower.
-Tie or lay hydraulic hoses in such fashion that they will not interfere with the windrower or the swather when the windrower is being backed away from the swather. - 4.
-Uncouple all wires running from the windrower to the swather (21 pin connector) and store on the dummy connector provided.

-Illustration 76: Transport Electrical Connector
+- 2. Uncouple all hydraulic hoses connecting swather to the windrower.
+Tie or lay hydraulic hoses in such fashion that they will not interfere with the windrower or the swather when the windrower is being backed away from the swather. - 3.
+Uncouple all wires running from the windrower to the swather (21 connector) and store on the dummy connector provided. - 4.
+Start the engine, lift the table to its fully Illustration 4-8: Transport Electrical Connector raised position